 April is National Volunteer Month, and the third week of April is celebrated as National Volunteer Week.
 Organizations celebrate National Volunteer Week differently, and over the past few years we've been privileged to help some great non-profit organizations plan their volunteer appreciation events.
-The most important thing to remember when planning your volunteer appreciation event is to make it personal and meaningful to your volunteers.
+The most important detail to remember when planning your volunteer appreciation event is to make it personal and meaningful to your volunteers.

 Here are four ideas that have been a huge hit for National Volunteer Week:

 Many organizations host a small reception or luncheon to recognize their volunteers during National Volunteer Week.
 To make your event successful, use a theme to coordinate your gifts, decorations, and messaging.
 Visit our Recognition Resource Center to read the case study of a library that celebrated volunteer with an Essential Piece theme luncheon.

 When you have all your volunteers together during National Volunteer Week, take advantage of the large audience to recognize their hard work.
 Present all volunteers with a certificate to thank them for their efforts, and present award trophies to individuals with an outstanding number of service hours.
 Click here to get ideas for volunteer certificate titles and verses.

 It can be difficult—if not nearly impossible!—to get all your volunteers together at one time, but it’s still vital to recognize their contributions.
 You can do volunteer appreciation from afar by mailing a thank you card or small gift to your volunteers’ homes.